 A renewed momentum for environmental-opportunity leaders?

-Since the beginning of 2021, improved earnings amid the energy crisis have helped the MSCI World Energy Sector Index outperform the MSCI Global Environment Index and the broader equity market (as measured by the MSCI ACWI IMI).
+Since the beginning of 2021, improved earnings amid the energy crisis have helped the MSCI World Energy Sector Index outperform the MSCI Global Environment Index and the broader equity market (as measured by the MSCI ACWI).
 Despite this, our analysis of consensus earnings estimates by equity analysts indicates potentially renewed momentum for environmental-opportunity leaders.[4]

 The gap between the aggregate net income of environmental-opportunity leaders versus laggards is set to re-emerge by 2027 amid higher expected net income and EBITDA growth in 2024-27 for the top quintile, consensus shows.
 This expectation is underpinned by an anticipated relative (and, in many cases, also absolute) improvement in net-income margins of environmental-opportunities leaders versus laggards through 2027 compared to 2023.
 The shift appears most likely within the utilities, materials and real-estate sectors.
 Those leaders are also expected to deliver improved performance compared to laggards for price-to-earnings ratios between 2024 and 2027 due to stronger earnings rather than higher share-price valuations.